What is methotrexate?

-The immune system normally protects the body from infections or bacteria by causing inflammation to fight them.
+The immune system normally protects the body from infections by causing inflammation to fight them.
 Inflammation can cause swelling, heat, redness and pain.

-But in some conditions, the immune system can attack parts of the body, such as the joints, by mistake.
+But in some conditions, the immune system can attack parts of the body, such as the joints, by mistake causing illness.

 Methotrexate can be given to people with various types of arthritis and related conditions, including:

 It can also be given to children who have:

 - localised scleroderma.